hobbyquaker/cul/README.md

   rssi: -78.5 }
 ```

-Until now only for a few selected devices data parsing respectively a command wrapper is implemented.
+Until now for these devices data parsing and/or a command wrapper is implemented:

 | protocol 	|         device        	| should work 	| tested 	|
 |:---------	|:----------------------	|:-----------:	|:------:	|